SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 :::
 :::
 ::: bad
-Figure: Bad Example – It is clear which tasks have been done, however, [replying inline should be avoided](/email-avoid-inline) as it mess up with the history
+Figure: Bad Example – It is clear which tasks have been done, however, [replying inline should be avoided](/email-avoid-inline) as it messes up the history
 :::

 ::: email-template